spring-attic/sagan/doc/getting-started-guides/macros.md

     </build>
 ```

 The `start-class` property tells Maven to create a `META-INF/MANIFEST.MF` file with a `Main-Class: hello.Application` entry.
-This entry enables you to run the jar with `java -jar`.
+This entry enables you to run the jar with `mvn spring-boot:run` (or simple run the jar itself with `java -jar`).

 The [Spring Boot maven plugin][spring-boot-maven-plugin] collects all the jars on the classpath and builds a single "über-jar", which makes it more convenient to execute and transport your service.